zhenkewu/zhenkewu.github.io/notes.md

 * need to check how to add "show N results" that update results shown in realtime, without needing to type again (just use the current prompt)

+## Desired Features

-* todo: add software to replace project; add media/press.
+* Add software to replace project
+* Add media/press.
+* Sort publication by research topic
+* Consider a lab website to allow login and member-specific information (good-to-have)

 ## Goals